 Milk thistle can be taken on an empty stomach.
 Some believe this makes it work faster; however, very sensitive individuals should consider taking milk thistle with a meal instead.
 Milk thistle can be taken in herbal capsules or liquid extracts.

 The National Center for Complementary and Integrative Health notes the following about milk thistle side effects:

-Other side effects of silymarin or milk thistle may include loss of appetite and a rash.
+Other potential side effects of silymarin or milk thistle may include nausea, change in bowel movements, loss of appetite, or skin changes.

-Milk thistle is generally considered safe in doses up to 420 mg per day.
-Toxic effects of milk thistle have not been noted at dosage of 1,200 mg per day either.
+Milk thistle is generally considered safe as a supplement.
+Toxic effects of milk thistle have not been noted at dosages up to 2100 mg per day over a 6 month time frame.
 Always speak to a physician about taking a new herbal supplement, especially if you have concerns about dosage.